 Welcome back.
 Me and the lads have had a chat, and we think we’ve figured Valentine’s Day out from our side of the deal, so now it’s your turn.

 It’s quite simple, really.
-Society seems to dictate that you should surprise your man by wearing very little, and pouncing on him like a wild animal.
+Society seems to dictate that you should surprise your man by wearing something sexy, and pouncing on him like a wild animal.

 Roses are red